F$^3$OCUS -- Federated Finetuning of Vision-Language Foundation Models with Optimal Client Layer Updating Strategy via Multi-objective Meta-Heuristics: Client-level layer importance

 \subsection{Layerwise Neural Tangent Kernel (LNTK)}

-In this section, we first motivate the usage of LNTK towards prioritizing selected layers for client-specific fine-tuning.
-To capture the model training dynamics, consider the evolution of $\theta_t$ and training loss $\mathfrak{L}$ over input instances $\mathcal{X} \subset \mathcal{D}_i$:
+We first motivate the usage of LNTK towards prioritizing selected layers for client-specific fine-tuning.
+To capture the model training dynamics, consider the evolution of $\theta_t$ and neural network function $f$ over input instances $\mathcal{X} \subset \mathcal{D}_i$: